 - Inhaler and asthma medication

 - Keep a physical map of the area in your car.
 GPS systems may not work during emergencies.
-DeLorme atlases can help plan evacuations.
+Paper atlases can help plan evacuations.

 - Know how to manually open your car’s garage door in case of a power outage.